Significant Incidents - Death of or Serious Harm to a Child in Need, Looked After or Care Leaver Up to and Including the Age of 24

 The decision to notify Panel will be taken by a member of SMT (Senior Management Team)

-Section 4.2 of the Derby and Derbyshire Safeguarding Children Partnership Procedure.
+See Derby and Derbyshire Safeguarding Children Partnership Procedures.

 Out of hours communication strategy